Engaging Your Community Now to Prevent Illegal Celebratory Gunfire on NYE

 2. Communicate and collaborate broadly.
 In addition to engaging agency personnel, incorporate local prosecutors and local trauma hospital leadership to amplify the danger of celebratory gunfire.

 4. Enforce consequences of celebratory gunfire – Remind residents of the criminal consequences of celebratory gunfire.
-(ShotSpotter recommends publicizing and enforcing a strict “no tolerance” policy on this activity and aggressive prosecution of the case.)
+(SoundThinking recommends publicizing and enforcing a strict “no tolerance” policy on this activity and aggressive prosecution of the case.)
 Use social media to get the word out about the consequences and encourage your community to educate one another about the dangers of illegal celebratory gunfire.

 5. Assign special police units – During the New Year’s Eve period assign special police units, or overtime cars, to hot spot areas for quick response to gunfire alerts.